 3. Handle other users' submitted text content

-In most cases,trimthe filter is sufficient to meet our need to remove leading and trailing spaces from the title.
+In most cases,trimThe filter is sufficient to meet our needs to remove spaces at the beginning and end of the title.
 But if your website has very specific design requirements, such as: